 Recovery time varies depending on each patient.
 This time allows for bonding between your bone and the titanium implants, which serve as the anchors for artificial teeth.
 Another part of the process consists of getting an abutment – a connecting device that gets to be in charge of holding the new teeth.

 In the weeks and months following implant placement, the bone tissue in your jaw will be bonding with or attaching itself to the surface of your implants.
-After a few weeks or months, the bonds between your jawbone and implants will be strong enough to enable you to return to a normal diet and lifestyle.
+After a few weeks or months, the relationship between your jawbone and implants will be robust enough to enable you to return to a normal diet and lifestyle.

-When you have the implants and abutments in place, a bridge or crown will be created for you.
+We will create a bridge or crown for you when the implants and abutments are in place.
 Finally, the new artificial teeth will attach to the implants.

 Are There Any Potential Problems With All on 4 Dental Implants?

 Many problems with all on 4 originate from poor treatment planning before the surgery.
-If the restorative dentist is not involved in the treatment planning or restorative dentist fails to spend the time needed for proper treatment planning or fail to communicate with the surgeon, implants placement may be compromised.
-These problems will have a negative impact on the restorative phase of the treatment, and they are not easy to correct later in the treatment phase.
+If the restorative dentist is not involved in the treatment planning or restorative dentist fails to spend the time needed for proper treatment planning or fail to communicate with the surgeon, this could compromise the implants.
+These problems will have a negative impact on the restorative phase of the treatment, and they are not easy to correct later in the treatment period.

-Implant placements play an important role in the All on 4 restoration and final prosthesis durability.
+Implant placements play a significant role in the All on 4 restoration and final prosthesis durability.
 Unsupported teeth beyond the implants can break off due to excessive stress.